Ahsome/NIMA-Notes/Med Notes/Diseases/Endrocrinology/Diabetes/Diabetes Mellitus.md

 #### *Type 1 DM management*
 [[Diabetes Mellitus#*Type I DM*]] involves the use of insulin to recover what the patient cannot produce.
 This is commonly done in three main ways:
 1. Bolus-Basal: Where you have a *basal* insulin level that maintains throughout the day, and a *bolus* level that occurs before a meal
-2. CSII (Continuous subcutaneous insulin infusion):
+2. CSII (Continuous subcutaneous insulin infusion): Continuous subcutaneous insulin infusion (CSII) uses an external battery-driven pump, containing an insulin reservoir.
+The pump continuously delivers rapid-acting insulin at a basal rate via a subcutaneous cannula, and the user initiates delivery of bolus doses immediately before meals

 ## Criteria
 ### *Insert test severity or score (e.g. Chad-Vacs)*